 Here’s a different way to look at it.
 Instead of letting your cost structure determine your outcomes, let your outcomes determine your cost structure.
 Instead of starting with cost reduction strategies, start with an outcome delivery strategy.
 Such an approach lets you have your cake and eat it.
 You get all the benefits of conventional cost reduction strategies but you also:

 The Titanic had a double-bottomed hull that was divided into 16 watertight compartments.
 Because four of these could be flooded without endangering the liner’s buoyancy, it was assumed unsinkable.
-The iceberg ruptured five of its watertight compartments.
 Shortly before midnight on 14th April 1912, the ship collided with an iceberg; five of its watertight compartments were ruptured, causing the ship to sink at 2:20 AM on 15th April.

 What lessons can be applied from the Titanic to rethinking cost structures?